npillmayer/datasciencecoursera/README.md

 # datasciencecoursera
 Repo for Coursera course projects

+New entries for

-New entry for "Developing Data Products"
+* "Developing Data Products"
+* "Practical Machine Learning"